- Application Questions

 - My address in CAPS is incorrect, what should I do?

 The account information CAPS displays after you choose to perform an action is the information the system recieves directly from NED.
 You can either contact your AO for assistance to update it, or you perfrom a self-service NED update by following these instructions: Self-Service Update.
 Addtionally our system also allows your home address to be updated locally in CAPS through your requested transaction.

 - How do I use transit benefits on a mode of transit that is not SmarTrip® enabled (e.g., vanpool, MARC, VRE)?

 Instructions vary by provider, but generally an allocation to your desired transit provider must be established with WMATA.
 For more details and specific instructions for your transit provider, please see, Using your SmarTrip® card.

 - How do I use my transit benefits?

 - Why does the NIH Transhare Program make me recertify annually?

-The annual recertification process allows NIH to comply with all regulations, policies and guidance set for by the White House’s Office of Management and Budget.
-The recertification allows NIH to know each employee has understood their responsibilities under the program at least once a year.
+The annual recertification process allows NIH to comply with all regulations, policies, and guidance set for by the White House’s Office of Management and Budget.
+The recertification allows the NIH to know each employee has understood their responsibilities under the program at least once a year.